 A fifth key concerns the ultimate aims of the twin processes of involution and evolution by which spirit and matter each gains expression in the other; the result is the aim of universal being — to eventually raise the lower by the higher.
 This cannot be done if each life attempts to work for itself alone.
 Right from the beginning, then, we confront the sixth jewel: the choice between two paths: pratyeka-yana, "the path for oneself," and amrita-yana, "the path of self-consciousness in immortality" (Fundamentals, p.
 190).
 This moment of greatest decision, the moment of ultimate self-sacrifice, is to know that you have earned the right to become at one with the universal being and share in the bliss of that existence, and yet turn away from receiving that reward because others, struggling upwards, need a guide to show them the way.
 The seventh jewel is atma-vidya, "knowledge of the self" — both our individual selves and the cosmic self that is our parent.

 There are more keys, but the study even of these seven makes of the concept of truth a living reality — the school being a living universe which, to know, one must become part of in all its ranges.

 The key of keys, the jewel of jewels is brotherhood — the mystic lodestar of the universe.
 As citizens of the universe let us fulfill our true destiny.
 Nature accepts us for what we are as well as where we are.
 Once we find our place on the royal road W. Q. Judge speaks of, and are convinced of its rightness, each day, each moment, brings to us those circumstances that determine what we shall do.
 Each of these moments is sacred.
 They will test our "discrimination, prudence, and wisdom."
 When we put theosophy to work our life takes on new meaning, the range of which soon becomes apparent.

-(Reprinted from Sunrise magazine, August/September 1992.
+(From Sunrise magazine, August/September 1992.
 Copyright © 1992 by Theosophical University Press)